Shortest Paths in Graphs of Convex Sets: Introduction

 \subsubsection{Mixed-integer convex formulation (Section~\ref{sec:micp})}

-The SPP in GCS is easily seen to be NP-hard (see Section~\ref{sec:complexity}).
+The SPP in GCS is easily seen to be NP-hard (Section~\ref{sec:complexity}).
 Our main contribution is the formulation of this problem as a strong and lightweight Mixed-Integer Convex Program (MICP).
-This MICP extends in a natural way the classical network-flow formulation of the SPP, it tackles the problem in its full generality, and it allows us to efficiently find shortest paths in large graphs (hundreds of vertices) and high-dimensional spaces (tens of dimensions).
-In addition, the design principles of this MICP can be applied to improve state-of-the-art mixed-integer formulations of other graph problems with neighborhoods, which are limited to problems in two or three dimensions (see Appendix~\ref{sec:extensions}).
+This program extends in a natural way the classical network-flow formulation of the SPP, and it allows us to efficiently find shortest paths in large graphs (hundreds of vertices) and high-dimensional spaces (tens of dimensions).
+In addition, the design principles of this MICP can be applied to improve existing mixed-integer formulations of other graph problems with neighborhoods, which are limited to small graphs and sets in two or three dimensions (see Appendix~\ref{sec:extensions}).

-\subsubsection{Set-based convex relaxation of bilinear constraints (Section~\ref{sec:set_based_relaxation})}
+\subsubsection{Set-based convex relaxation of bilinear constraints (Section~\ref{sec:relaxation})}

-A main building block of our MICP is a tight and compact convex relaxation for a class of bilinear constraints that emerge naturally in our problem.
-Unlike classical relaxation hierarchies~\cite{sherali1990hierarchy,lasserre2001global,parrilo2003semidefinite}, our method does not require explicit expressions of the constraints it operates with (in particular, the convex sets in the GCS), as it works directly with their abstract set representation.
-This relaxation is based on perspective operators, a widely-used tool in mixed-integer optimization~\cite{ceria1999convex,stubbs1999branch,frangioni2006perspective,gunluk2010perspective}, and it extends some classical results on the Reformulation-Linearization Technique (RLT)~\cite{sherali1990hierarchy}.
+The main building block of our MICP is a tight and compact convex relaxation for a class of bilinear constraints that emerge naturally in our problem.
+This relaxation is \emph{set based}, in the sense that it does not rely on the explicit constraints that define the sets in our GCS, but it works directly with their abstract set representations.
+This makes our MICP usable even when these sets are black boxes accessible only through a separation oracle.
+This relaxation is similar in spirit to the Lov\'asz-Schrijver one~\cite{lovasz1991cones}, and is based on perspective operators (a popular tool in mixed-integer optimization~\cite{ceria1999convex,stubbs1999branch,frangioni2006perspective,gunluk2010perspective}).